adaltas/ece-spark-2020-fall/labs/lab1/README.md

 2. Find the top 10 of the most used words
    1. By chapter
    2. In the whole book
+3. Find the most used word at the start of a line
-3. Bonus: print the results nicely
+4. Bonus: print the results nicely

 ### Resources